sanfinity-Iot/openremote/Demo-Smart-City.md

-The Open Source Smart City demo illustrates a few imaginary applications in a single realm.
-It is part of the [online demo](https://openremote.io/demo/) as well as the project.
-It illustrates how the integration of several vertical solutions in a central platform, benefits a Smart City as well as its Citizens:
+The Manager UI functionality is illustrated in the Smart City demo with a few imaginary applications in a single realm.
+It is part of the [online demo](https://openremote.io/demo/).
+It illustrates how the integration of several vertical solutions in a central platform, benefits a Smart City and what you can build yourself, once installed locally.
-* maintaining digital assets by exposing the data as assets and attributes, in a standardised manner, including acces rights.
-* creating applications requiring the combination of assets, using WHEN-THEN rules or the FLOW editor, or creating dedicated front-end applications for desktop and mobile.

-There are actually two realms which are part of the demo, once you have set it up yourself (See [Get Started](https://openremote.io/get-started-iot-platform/)): the 'smartcity' realm and the 'master' realm for system manager (for configuration the project and remote management of multiple realms).
+In an OpenRemote system you can have multiple realms for your projects or customers, with the 'Master' realm for the system manager (for configuration the project and remote management of multiple realms).
+Online you will only get 'view' access to the 'Smart City' project realm.
+Locally, you will have an empty installation, including the 'Master' realm and full admin access.

-# Demo Smart City
+# Online Demo Smart City

-To view a few example applications we have added the Smart City realm to the project https://localhost/manager/?realm=smartcity/ (Username: smartcity, Password: smartcity), which gives control over all areas.
+To view a few example applications we have added the 'Smart City' project realm to the [online demo](https://openremote.io/demo/), which gives control over all areas.
 It's build using the OpenRemote UI components (for Developers see [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Working-on-the-UI)).

-If you just want to see how it looks before actually installing OpenRemote, see the [online Demo Smart City](https://openremote.io/demo/) and select your preferred language at the top right.

-If you open the application on desktop you will get four main views: Map (Figure 1), Assets (Figure 2), Rules (Figure 3), and Insights.
-On mobile you will only see Map, and Assets.
+If you open the application you will get four main views: Map (Figure 1), Assets (Figure 2), Rules (Figure 3), and Insights.
+On mobile you will only see Map, Assets and Insights.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Demo%20Map.png)
 _Figure 1.
 The Map view of the Demo Smart City, showing the map with different attributes across the City_